 Enrolment in the Phase I component of the study is now complete.
 A total of 55 male and female patients, at least 18 years of age, with histologically confirmed non-squamous NSCLC were dosed at 16 L-DOS47 dose levels.
-Patients have an Eastern Cooperative Oncology Group performance status of 0-2 at the screening visit for this study, and have at least one site of measurable disease per RECIST v1.1.
+Patients have an Eastern Cooperative Oncology Group performance status of 0 - 2 at the screening visit for this study, and have at least one site of measurable disease per RECIST v1.1.

-The Phase II component enrols the same patient population as the Phase I. To-date, a total of 10 patients have been enrolled in the Phase II component of the study.
-After reviewing safety, pharmacokinetic and immunogenicity data, the Polish Competent Authority and Central Ethics Committee did not object to a twice weekly dosing of L-DOS47 over 14 days (Days 1, 4, 8, 11) followed by a 7-day rest in the Phase II component of the study.
+The Phase II component enrols the same patient population as the Phase I at an L-DOS47 dose of 13.55μg/kg.
+Patients in the study are dosed twice weekly over 14 days (Days 1, 4, 8, 11) followed by a 7-day rest.
+To date, a total of 21 patients have been dosed in the first stage of the Phase II component of the study.

-The Company, to-date, has completed three interim data reviews in connection with the LDOS002 study.
+To date, the Company has completed four interim data reviews in connection with the LDOS002 study.